hyperledger/anoncreds-spec/spec/data_flow_revocation.md

 for a [[ref: RevReg]].
 In that process, the accumulator for the initial state of the [[ref: RevReg]] is published.
-When subsequent [[ref: RevRegEntry]] transactions are published to the ledger, each includes an updated value of the accumulator, along with lists of the identifiers of the credentials that have had their revocation state toggled -- either changed to issued, or changed to revoked -- since the last [[ref: RevRegEntry]] was published.
-An example of the data in the [[ref: RevRegEntry]] is shown in the following example of a [[ref:
+When subsequent [[ref: RevRegEntry]] transactions are published to the ledger, each includes an updated value of the accumulator.
+The update of the accumulator is necessary with each revocation or (re)activation of a credential or set of credentials since the last published [[ref: RevRegEntry]].
+This is because only the factors (all factors are listed in the respective tails file) of credentials which are active (meaning not being revoked) contribute to the accumulator.
+Therefore in addition to the updated accumulator value, every [[ref: RevRegEntry]] contains lists of indices of credential factors which have been either revoked or (re)activated within the [[ref: RevRegEntry]].
+This list of factor indices is a so called [[ref: Witness Delta]] and enables the [[ref: Holder]] to successfully generate a proof of non revocation.

+An example of the
+data in the [[ref: RevRegEntry]] is shown in the following example of a [[ref:
 RevRegEntry]], pulled from [this transaction on the Sovrin MainNet](https://indyscan.io/tx/SOVRIN_MAINNET/domain/140326).